Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.grass(grass: Consumer<ConnectedGrassBlockBuilder>)`{: .language-javascript }: Sets the properties of the dirt block's grass block.
 Has the same id as the dirt block but with `_grass` appended to the end.
 Has the same methods as the default block builder and:
     - `.uniqueDirtTexture()`{: .language-javascript }: Textures the side of the grass block with a texture path based on the grass block instead of the dirt block
+    - `.models(models: BiConsumer<GrassModelPart, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the grass block.
+Accepts a callback with two parameters.
+The second parameter is a model generator and the first ahs the following properties:
+        - `snowy`: A boolean.
+If the model part in operation represents a snowy state
+        - `side`: A boolean.
+If the model part in operation represents a side part
+        - `top`: A boolean.
+If the model part in operation represents a top part
+        - `bottom`: A boolean.
+If the model part in operation represents a bottom part
 - `.path(path: Consumer<TFCPathBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's path bloc.
 Has the same id as the dirt block but with `_path` appended to the end.
 Has the same methods as the default block builder
 - `.farmland(farmland: Consumer<TFCFarmlandBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's farmland block.
 Has the same id as the dirt block but with `_farmland` appended to the end.
 Has the following methods:
     - Those of the default block builder